Takeaways

 Not all checking accounts are the same.
 As part of your research, you should consider the benefits and disadvantages of each bank before choosing a checking account.
 Here are some factors to consider:

-• Online vs. In-Person: Exclusively online banks will allow you to set up direct deposit, make electronic transfers, and do other transactions.
-However, with more brick-and-mortar locations with in-person banking, you have access to talk to tellers and bankers face-to-face.
+- Online vs. In-Person: Exclusively, online banks will allow you to set up direct deposit, make electronic transfers, and do other transactions.
+However, with more brick-and-mortar locations with in-person banking, you can talk to tellers and bankers face-to-face.
 In-person banking can be convenient when you try to resolve an issue or have questions about savings accounts, credit cards, or mortgages.

-• Checking Account Perks: Banking is a saturated industry.
-With so many banks competing to gain customers, some have resorted to offering perks to new and loyal customers.
+- Checking Account Perks: Banking is a saturated industry.
+With so many banks competing to gain customers, some have resorted to offering new and loyal customers perks.
 If you need to set up a new checking account, research banks that offer free checking, money orders, or ATM fees.
 This can help you avoid needless fees.

 4. Apply Online or In Person